microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Coach/Solution-01.md

 ```
 Then have the student run the experiment again and notice how the application is avalable with a failed POD

-Be the smode = one as per the JSON spec below:
+Be the mode = one as per the JSON spec below:

 {"action":"pod-failure","mode":"one","duration":"600s","selector":{"namespaces":["contosoappmysql"]}}